I’ve been a fan of Overload movements for a long time.

 - They work your body as a unit.

 - They develop your body’s ability to generate force rapidly.
-Generate force is crucial for combat sports.
+Generating force is crucial for combat sports.

 - They contract muscles VERY hard, more so than other movements.
-Motor-unit recruitment. is critical in being fast and strong.
+Motor-unit recruitment is critical to being fast and strong.